 MCHF sponsored the 17th Annual Discover Nature Field Day last month at James A. Reed Wildlife Area by providing a grant to purchase water bottles to keep everyone hydrated in the summer heat!
 In the past, MDC staff (the hosts) have struggled to help kids stay adequately hydrated during the day of outdoor activities due to many of the participants not having a water bottle of their own.
-They have experienced zero heat related issues since help ensure more kids are able to get out and interact with the outdoors.
+They have experienced zero heat related issues since starting the water bottle program - an easy solution to help ensure more kids are able to get out and interact with the outdoors.

 Nearly 700 kids and staff from the Greater KC Boys & Girls Clubs attended to discover nature and learn new outdoor skills.
-Students spent the day fishing, birding,
+Students spent the day fishing, birding, paddling, trying out air rifles, insect collecting, and more!